Creativice-Oy/graph-zoom/docs/jupiterone.md

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

 - Zoom supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
-- JupiterOne requires a REST API key.
-You need permission to create a user in Zoom that will be used to obtain the API key.
+A Zoom pro account is optional but is highly recommended.
 - You must have permission in JupiterOne to install new integrations.

 ## Support